 Metros: Tribunal, Bilbao, Noviciado, San Bernardo (Lines 1,2,4,10)

-This neighbourhood borders Gran Vía to the north, the streets full of bars, taverns, restaurants, cafes, and clubs, and is one of the best places to go out in Madrid.
+This neighbourhood in Madrid borders Gran Vía to the north, the streets full of bars, taverns, restaurants, cafes, and clubs, and is one of the best places to go out in Madrid.
 Its main streets are Calles Hortaleza and Fuencarral, and it’s undoubtedly one of the trendiest destinations in the city, though it’s considered the laid-back and more diverse cousin of hipster Malasaña.
-During the day, this neighbourhood is home to fabulous restaurants, out-door terraces and boutiques, and an entire street dedicated to shoe stores can be found on Calle Agusto Figueroa.
+During the day, this Chueca is home to fabulous restaurants, out-door terraces and boutiques, and an entire street dedicated to shoe stores can be found on Calle Agusto Figueroa.
 Also found along this street is Mercado de San Antón, a 3-story gourmet food market offering all kinds of delicious treats and an outstanding rooftop bar.
 Food and shopping aside, Chueca is the proud host of one of the world’s largest Gay Pride Parades that attracts thousands of visitors every year, filling the streets with color, music, and revelers.
 Due to its mix of trendy and high-end nightclubs, restaurants, bars, stores, and ambiance, it’s hard not to fall in love with Chueca.
 If you’re looking for a central location that maintains tradition and also embraces modernity while keeping some distance from the tourist hub, this neighbourhood is for you!

 Metros: Chueca, Gran Vía, Alonso Martínez, Tribunal (Lines 1,5,10)